-In determining the amount of the reduction of sanctions, CADE's Tribunal shall consider the specific parameters set forth in article 86, paragraph 4, II, of Law No. 12,529/11 and in article 209, paragraph 2, of CADE's Internal Rules:
+In determining the amount of the reduction of sanctions, CADE's Tribunal shall consider the specific parameters set forth in article 86, paragraph 4, II, of Law No. 12,529/11 and in article 251, paragraph 2, of CADE's Internal Rules:

-- effectiveness of the cooperation; - applicant's good faith in complying with the leniency agreement; and - relevance of the information, documents and evidence produced.
+- · effectiveness of the cooperation during investigations; and - relevance of the information, documents and evidence produced.